Before going to theatre for an operation, there are a number of things that need to be addressed:

 - 6 hours of no food or feeds before operation

 - 2 hours no clear fluids (fully “nil by mouth”)

-Follow local guidelines for medication alterations around the operation.
+Follow local guidelines for medication alterations before and after an operation.

-Oestrogen-containing contraction (e.g. the combined contraceptive pill) or hormone replacement therapy (e.g. in perimenopausal women) need to be stopped 4 weeks before surgery to reduce the risk of venous thromboembolism (NICE guidelines 2010).
+Oestrogen-containing contraception (e.g., the combined contraceptive pill) or hormone replacement therapy (e.g., in perimenopausal women) need to be stopped 4 weeks before surgery to reduce the risk of venous thromboembolism (NICE guidelines 2010).

 Long-term corticosteroids, equivalent to more than 5mg of oral prednisolone, require additional management around the time of surgery.
 Surgery adds additional stress to the body, which normally increases steroid production.
 In patients on long-term steroids, there is adrenal suppression that prevents them from creating the extra steroids required to deal with this stress.
 Management involves:

 - Additional IV hydrocortisone at induction and for the immediate postoperative period (e.g., first 24 hours)

 - Doubling of their normal dose once they are eating and drinking for 24 – 72 hours depending on the operation

 The stress of surgery increases blood sugar levels.
 However, fasting may lead to hypoglycaemia.
 In general, the risk of hypoglycaemia is greater than hyperglycaemia.